ralphcajipe/twitter/README.md

 * [The best show about machine learning/AI](https://twitter.com/ralphcode/status/1402262573119160320?s=20) — The best show about machine learning/AI is Netflix and tvN’s Korean Drama entitled Start-Up (2020).
 If you haven't already guessed, this series is about the world of tech "startups" where there is a focus on machine learning/AI.

 * [How can you build models with less training data?](https://twitter.com/ralphcode/status/1406248216534798338?s=20) — Dale discusses her expertise to an often and interesting question in machine learning — "How can you build models with less training data?"

+* [Self-driving cars](https://twitter.com/ralphcode/status/1412743551364993031?s=20) — Self-driving cars will be like videoconferencing, which was mocked for decades before becoming more important because of the pandemic.
+A thread.

+* [YouTube Music](https://twitter.com/ralphcode/status/1414581528944779280?s=20) — music.youtube.com web app is so fun.
+I think its machine learning-based recommendation system is more impressive than Spotify.
+It just gives the music that I really like, unlike Spotify that bombards me with out-of-place songs and ads.
+Felt like my house was at a concert.

+* [TikTok](https://twitter.com/ralphcode/status/1419345618464481282?s=20) — TikTok videos are short, it can show you more per hour, allowing it to learn more about you faster.
+In order for TikTok to improve itself over time, it's machine learning and human intelligence.
+Its competitive business model to nail users' preferences on pop culture is a beast.

 ## Math in Machine Learning